mdn/content/files/en-us/learn/accessibility/wai-aria_basics/index.md

 These were originally not well-supported and it was, and still is to a lesser extent, difficult to style them, leading designers and developer to opt for custom solutions.
 Instead of using these native features, some developers rely on JavaScript libraries that generate such controls as a series of nested {{htmlelement("div")}}s which are then styled using CSS and controlled using JavaScript.

-The problem here is that visually they work, but screen readers can't make any sense of what they are at all, and their users just get told that they can see a jumble of elements with no semantics to describe what they mean.
+The problem here is that visually they work, but they expose no useful information to assistive technologies.

 ### Enter WAI-ARIA

-[WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/) (Web Accessibility Initiative - Accessible Rich Internet Applications) is a specification written by the W3C, defining a set of additional HTML attributes that can be applied to elements to provide additional semantics and improve accessibility wherever it is lacking.
+[WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/) (Web Accessibility Initiative - Accessible Rich Internet Applications) is a specification written by the W3C, defining a set of attributes that can be applied to HTML elements to provide additional semantics or improve accessibility wherever it is lacking.
 There are three main features defined in the spec:

 - **[Roles](/en-US/docs/Web/Accessibility/ARIA/Roles)** — These define what an element is or does.
 Many of these are so-called landmark roles, which largely duplicate the semantic value of structural elements, such as `role="navigation"` ({{htmlelement("nav")}}) or `role="complementary"` ({{htmlelement("aside")}}).
 Some other roles describe different pages structures, such as `role="banner"`, `role="search"`, `role="tablist"`, and `role="tab"`, which are commonly found in UIs.
 - **Properties** — These define properties of elements, which can be used to give them extra meaning or semantics.
-As an example, `aria-required="true"` specifies that a form input needs to be filled in order to be valid, whereas `aria-labelledby="label"` allows you to put an ID on an element, then reference it as being the label for anything else on the page, including multiple elements, which is not possible using `<label for="input">`.
-As an example, you could use `aria-labelledby` to specify that a key description contained in a {{htmlelement("div")}} is the label for multiple table cells, or you could use it as an alternative to image alt text — specify existing information on the page as an image's alt text, rather than having to repeat it inside the `alt` attribute.
+As an example, `aria-required="true"` specifies that a form input needs to be filled in order to be valid, whereas `aria-labelledby="label-id"` allows you to put an ID on an element, then reference it as being the label for anything else on the page, including multiple elements, which is not possible using `<label for="input-id">`.
+As an example, you could use `aria-labelledby` to specify that a table's accessible name, i.e., "caption", contained in a {{htmlelement("div")}} preceding the table.
+Or you could use it as a way to associate a text alternative with an image — using existing information on the page, rather than repeating it as the value of the `alt` attribute.
 You can see an example of this at [Text alternatives](/en-US/docs/Learn/Accessibility/HTML#text_alternatives).
 - **States** — Special properties that define the current conditions of elements, such as `aria-disabled="true"`, which specifies to a screen reader that a form input is currently disabled.
 States differ from properties in that properties don't change throughout the lifecycle of an app, whereas states can change, generally programmatically via JavaScript.

-An important point about WAI-ARIA attributes is that they don't affect anything about the web page, except for the information exposed by the browser's accessibility APIs (where screen readers get their information from).
-WAI-ARIA doesn't affect webpage structure, the DOM, etc., although the attributes can be useful for selecting elements by CSS.
+An important point about WAI-ARIA attributes is that they don't affect anything about the web page, except for the information exposed by the browser's accessibility APIs (where assistive technologies, such as screen readers, get their information from).
+WAI-ARIA doesn't affect web page structure, or change default functionality or styling of an element, although the attributes can be useful for selecting elements by CSS.

 > **Note:** You can find a useful list of all the ARIA roles and their uses, with links to further information, in the WAI-ARIA spec — see [Definition of Roles](https://www.w3.org/TR/wai-aria-1.1/#role_definitions) — on this site — see [ARIA roles](/en-US/docs/Web/Accessibility/ARIA/Roles).
 >